 We consider the subtrees appearing at each level of the factorization, and for each subtree $S$, we consider the alternating cycles whole elements are all descendants of the root of $S$ but are not all descendants of the same leaf of $S$.
 At each level, and for each alternating cycle $C$, these conditions are satisfied for a unique subtree $S$, namely, the lowest subtree enclosing $C$ at that level.
 For brevity, we say that $C$ is an alternating cycle of $S$.

 For every subtree $S$ in the factorization, we aim at a coloring of the incomparable pairs enclosed in $S$ that makes no alternating cycle of $S$ monochromatic.
 We try to construct these colorings by induction on the factorization, starting with the trivial trees at the bottom level and ending with the entire $T$.
 We succeed with the construction unless we find a long chain and a cross at some level.
 If we succeed, then the final coloring for $T$ colors all incomparable pairs without making any alternating cycle monochromatic, so the dimension is bounded by the number of colors used.
 For fixed constants $q$ and $k$, the number of colors is bounded at level $0$ and grows with every level as a function of the number of colors used at the previous level.
-Therefore, since the number of levels is bounded, so is the total number of colors used by the coloring for $T$.
+Therefore, since the number of levels is bounded in terms of $q$ and $k$, so is the total number of colors used by the coloring for $T$.

-At level $0$ of the factorization, each subtree $S$ is trivial---it has two leaves $v$ and $w$ that are the left and the right child of the root.
-All incomparable pairs of descendants of $v$ can be assigned the same color, because alternating cycles made of such pairs are not alternating cycles of $S$.
-Likewise, all incomparable pairs of descendants of $w$ can be assigned the same color.
+At level $0$ of the factorization, each subtree $S$ is trivial---it has a root $u$ and two leaves $v$ and $w$ that are the left and the right children of $u$.
+All incomparable pairs of descendants of $v$ can be assigned one color, because alternating cycles made of such pairs are not alternating cycles of $S$.
+Likewise, all incomparable pairs of descendants of $w$ can be assigned one color (different from the previous one).
 For the remaining incomparable pairs, the way how the order relation $\leq$ is defined from the NLC-decomposition implies that the comparability status of $x$ and $y$ is determined by $\bagbl{u}{x}$ and $\bagbl{u}{y}$.
-In particular, among the incomparable pairs $(x,y)$ such that $x$ is a descendant of $v$ and $y$ is a descendant of $w$, all those for which $\bagbl{u}{x}=\alpha$ (for any given $\alpha$) can be assigned the same color, because an alternating cycle of $S$ can contain at most one such pair.
-Thus, $q$ colors suffice for the pairs such that $x$ is a descendant of $v$ and $y$ is a descendant of $w$, and vice versa.
+In particular, the incomparable pairs $(x,y)$ with $x$ a descendant of $v$ and $y$ a descendant of $w$ can be colored according to the value of $\bagbl{u}{x}$, because in any alternating cycle of $S$ formed by such pairs, the values of $\bagbl{u}{x}$ are pairwise distinct.
+Thus, $q$ colors suffice for the pairs with $x$ a descendant of $v$ and $y$ a descendant of $w$, and vice versa.
 Altogether, we have a coloring with $2q+2$ colors that makes no alternating cycle of $S$ monochromatic.